 Thea Musgrave - Scottish composer born in 1928.
 She studied in Paris as a pupil of Nadia Boulanger and then in the United States with Aaron Copland.
 She has lived and worked in America since 1972.

-Milton Babbitt - 1916-2011 was an American composer, music theorist and teacher.
-His is noted for his serial and electronic music.
+Milton Babbitt - 1916-2011 - was an American composer, music theorist and teacher.
+He is noted for his serial and electronic music.

 Judith Weir was born in 1954 in England to Scottish parents.
 She studied with John Tavener and subsequently Robin Holloway.
 In 2014 she was appointed as Master of the Queen's Music.

 Dominic Muldowney - British composer born in Southampton in 1953.
-Studied with Jonathan Harvey and Harrison Birtwistle.
-He has written music for TV, radio and film, and written and arranged for David Bowie and Sting.
+He studied composition with Jonathan Harvey and Harrison Birtwistle.
+He has written music for TV, radio and film and written and arranged for David Bowie and Sting.

-Betsy Jolas – French composer born in Paris in 1936, the daughter of translator Maria Jolas and journalist Eugène Jolas who founded the literary magazine ‘transition’ in which James Joyce’s Finnegans Wake first appeared.
-She studied composition with Darius Milhaud and Olivier Messiaen at the Paris Conservatoire.
+Betsy Jolas - French composer born in Paris in 1936, the daughter of translator Maria Jolas and journalist Eugène Jolas who founded the literary magazine 'transitions' in which James Joyce's Finnegan's Wake first appeared.

-Alexander Goehr was born in Berlin in 1932 the son of the conductor and Schoenberg pupil Walter Goehr.
+Alexander Goehr was born in Berlin in 1932, the son of the conductor and Schoenburg pupil Walter Goehr.
 He moved to England when only a few months old.
-In 1955 Goehr left England for Paris to study with Messiaen.
+In 1955 Goehr left England to study in Paris with composer Messiaen.

 Martin Butler was born in Hampshire in 1960.
 He studied at the University of Manchester and Royal Northern College of Music.
 He is currently Professor of Music at the University of Sussex.